lanl/COVID-19-Predictions/README.md

 In other (related) work, we provide estimates of COVID-19 Herd Immunity Thresholds in Metropolitan Statistical Areas (MSAs) across the United States.

-Information corresponding to this work can be found in ```/herdImmunity```.
+Information about this work can be found in ```/herdImmunity```.
 A manuscript for this work is currently in preparation.